Danielovich/markdownposts/write-push-public-separating-concerns.md

 [//]: # "categories: software"
 [//]: # "isPublished: true"

 For the [local-first, feature-less, and admittedly boring static site generator that runs this blog](https://github.com/Danielovich/RubinStatic), I have had a few thoughts around a different model for materializing response output.
+You can always [read about the initial design thoughts](https://github.com/Danielovich/RubinStatic/blob/main/designthoughts.md) for Rubin.Static, I still do sometimes.

 Today, when I write an article or post, I type the text in my favorite text editor as Markdown.
 When I’m finished writing, I push that Markdown file to a repository on GitHub.